walterhiggins/WMPJS/book-outline.md

  * Plugin - A modification you add to Minecraft which changes the game in some way.
 The plugin is usually in the form of one or more files.
  * Mod - Mod is short for Modification.
 In this book, Plugin and Mod are used interchangebly (they mean the same thing).
  * Modding - The practice of writing modifications or plugins for Minecraft.
-Modding requires some programming knowledge which we will learn about in this book.
+Modding requires some programming knowledge which we will learn in this book.
- * Mojang - Mojang is the name of the company which makes Minecraft.
  * API - API is short for Application Programming Interface - an official way to write Minecraft Plugins using a guide.
-Players and regular users of software don't need to care about APIs but they are essential for programmers, because they make it easier to change the software.
-An API is like a list of Recipes - you probably crafted your first pick-axe by refering to an online guide - how much more difficult would it be to have tried creating one without knowing where all the materials show go in the crafting grid?
+Players and regular users of software don't need to care about APIs but they are essential for programmers, because they make it easier to develop plugins.
+An API is like a list of Recipes - you probably crafted your first pick-axe by refering to an online guide - how much more difficult would it be to have tried creating one without knowing where all the materials should go in the crafting grid?
 Similarly, programmers need APIs to provide help and guidance in building plugins.
 The API we will use in this book is the Bukkit API.
 We'll learn more about this later.
  * Multiplayer - The mode of playing minecraft with other players all connected to the same server.
  * Server - A computer which is running the minecraft server software.
 In this book I will show you how to setup and run your own minecraft server.

 ## Why I wrote this book

 I've been playing Minecraft since 2010 and have been playing Multiplayer Minecraft with my 2 kids on a shared server at our kitchen table since 2011.
 I work in IBM as a software developer and have been developing software for over 20 years.
 I took my Kids to local CoderDojo sessions where they learned to use Scratch and create simple web pages using HTML and Javascript.
 I thought "Wouldn't it be cool if kids could learn to program using Minecraft?".
-When I first looked into developing Minecraft plugins I was a littled bewildered (read: confused) by the different options available.
+When I first looked into developing Minecraft plugins I was bewildered by the number of options available.

-All of the options available also required you to write code in Java.
+All of the options available required you to write code in Java.
 Java is the programming language which Minecraft is written in.
-It is a fine general purpose language used for many different purposes.
-It is especially suited to developing large complex business applications.
+It is a fine general purpose language especially suited to developing large complex business applications.
 However, it is not ideal as a first language to learn.
 Learning Java can take some time and you need to write a lot of Java code to get things done.
-On top of that, even for a seasoned Java developer, the options available for modding minecraft were bewildering.
-That's when I came up with the idea of making modding easier by letting plugin developers use Javascript instead.
+Even for a seasoned Java developer, the options available for modding minecraft were bewildering.
+That's why I came up with the idea of making modding easier by letting plugin developers use Javascript instead.

-In late 2012 I launched ScriptCraft - a way of writing Minecraft plugins using Javascript, a much simpler language than its close cousin Java.
-In early 2014 PeachPit publishing talked to me about writing a book to help beginners learn to program Minecraft Plugins using Javascript.
+In late 2012 I launched ScriptCraft - a way of writing Minecraft plugins using Javascript, a much simpler language than Java.

-I wrote this book to make learning to program fun and easy.
+I wrote this book to make learning to program, fun and easy.
 I believe that learning even a little about software - how it's made and how it works - is good.
 Developing Minecraft Plugins is a great way to learn programming and create something fun for yourself and your friends.
-Maybe you want to create your own Minecraft mini-game or you can't find a Plugin that does exactly what you want or need it to do.
+Maybe you want to create your own Minecraft mini-game or you can't find a Plugin that does exactly what you want.
 This book will teach you how to create your own plugins and mini-games.
-Playing games is fun.
-Creating mini-games for others to play is a whole different level of fun.
+Playing Minecraft is fun.
+Creating Minecraft Plugins is a whole different level of fun.

-I hope you'll enjoy reading and exploring the world of programming and Minecraft modding.
+I hope you'll enjoy reading and exploring the world of programming and Minecraft Plugin Development.

 Walter Higgins